RaymondChu-UCLA/starter-academic1/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hi!
-I am a rising third year PhD student studying mathematics at University of California, Los Angeles (UCLA), where I am advised by [Professor Inwon Kim](https://www.math.ucla.edu/~ikim/).
-I am interested in Partial Differential Equations (PDEs).
-In particular, I work on Free Boundary Problems and Integro-differential equations using tools such as Probability Theory, Optimization, and PDE methods.
+I am a rising third year PhD student studying mathematics at [UCLA](https://ww3.math.ucla.edu), where I am advised by [Professor Inwon Kim](https://www.math.ucla.edu/~ikim/).
+I mainly study the Analysis of Partial Differential Equations and Integro-differential equations using tools from Stochastic Analysis, Optimization, and Mathematical Analysis.

 As an undergraduate, I studied Applied Mathematics at UCLA and worked with [Professor Marcus Roper](https://www.marcusroper.org) on inertial migration of particles.